UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ### The groupoidal laws for the Yoneda identity types

+As we may now observe, associativity and the unit laws holds by `refl`.

 ```agda
 module _
   {l : Level} {A : UU l} {x y : A}